 Your teen can gain a competitive edge for the future—whether that includes college, a career, or both.
-The Destinations Career Program at ISPA gives students the opportunity to explore career options and take part in specialized, career-related experiences.
+Stride Career Prep gives students the opportunity to explore career options and take part in specialized, career-related experiences.
 Students can choose from a broad range of courses in these career pathways: Accounting, Certified Nurse Assistant (CNA), Pharmacy Technician, and Programming and Gaming.
 They can also prepare to take industry-recognized certification exams upon graduation.**

-In addition to Destinations, there are two tuition-free pre-apprenticeship programs available to all eligible high school students in Pennsylvania.
+In addition to Stride Career Prep, there are two tuition-free pre-apprenticeship programs available to all eligible high school students in Pennsylvania.
 Each program requires an in-person component where students gain workplace skills and career training.